Sport in Madrid: History

 As in most of the rest of Spanish cities, the sport in Madrid was restricted by the second half of the 19th century to the upper classes, who enjoyed, unlike the bulk of the population, spare time, thus the active sportspeople by the last third of the 19th century accounted for a limited number.
 Those sport practices included horse racing, hiking, polo, hunting, Basque pelota and fencing.
 No physical education was taught at schools.

 The settling in Madrid of the Basque industrial and trading bourgeoise in the late 19th-century and the subsequent opening of several frontones led to the city becoming the world capital of pelota for a brief spell.

 The importance of gymnastics and sports grew in line with regenerationist postulates spread after the disaster of 1898.
 Institución Libre de Enseñanza's pedagogue Manuel Bartolomé Cossío was reportedly the first to bring a football ball to Madrid.

 Unlike other previous elite sport practices, football had more potential to spread among the rest of social classes.
 The parallel development of Sports journalism also helped to consolidate the sport in the city.

 Football

 Real Madrid, founded in 1902, compete in La Liga and play their home games at the Santiago Bernabéu Stadium.
 The club is one of the most widely supported teams in the world and their supporters are referred to as Madridistas or Merengues (Meringues).
 Real's supporters in Madrid are mostly upper-class citizens and conservatives.
-The club was selected as the best club of the 20th century, being the fifth most valuable sports club in the world and the most successful Spanish football club with a total of 99 official titles (this includes a record 14 European Cups and a record 35 La Ligas).
+The club was selected as the best club of the 20th century, being the fifth most valuable sports club in the world and the most successful Spanish football club with a total of 104 official titles (this includes a record 15 European Cups and a record 36 La Liga trophies).